vsivsi/meteor-job/README.md

 `options:` -- None currently.

 `callback(error, result)` -- Result is true if removal was successful.
-When running as `Meteor.isServer` with fibers, the callback may be omitted and the return value is the result.
+When running on Meteor Server or with Fibers, the callback may be omitted, and then errors will throw and the return value is the result.

 ```js
 job.remove(function (err, result) {